PuzzleCraft: Exploration-Aware Curriculum Learning for Puzzle-Based RLVR in VLMs: Experiments

-We train on the COCO 2014 training split (82{,}783 images).
-We choose COCO for reproducibility and to avoid introducing new data to the base models (which were already exposed to COCO during pretraining); this isolates the effect of GRPO in our setup.
-For each image, we synthesize one puzzle instance (Jigsaw, Rotation, or PatchFit), so, unless stated otherwise, each model sees 82{,}783 training instances.
-We apply no preprocessing or filtering.
-Examples appear in Figure~\ref{fig:visual_puzzles} (top).
-Further puzzle and prompt details are in \S\ref{supp:discussion_details}.
+\textbf{Training data.} We train on the COCO 2014~\cite{lin2014microsoft} training split (82{,}783 images).
+We choose COCO for reproducibility and to avoid introducing new images beyond those already seen during base-model pretraining, which helps isolate the effect of GRPO in our setting.
+For each image, we synthesize a single puzzle instance (Jigsaw, Rotation, or PatchFit).
+Unless stated otherwise, each model is trained on 82{,}783 puzzle prompts.
+We apply no additional preprocessing or filtering.
+Examples are shown in Fig.~\ref{fig:visual_puzzles} (top), and full puzzle and prompt details are provided in \S\ref{supp:discussion_details}.

-We initialize from Qwen-VL-2.5-Instruct checkpoints.
-Most ablations use the 7B model to enable broader baseline comparisons; we also train a 3B variant.
-We adopt the public VLM-R1 implementation, and for GRPO-CARE we use the authors’ release, matching hyperparameters where possible.
-Full setup details are provided in \S\ref{supp:exp_setup}.